xyz2b/rabbitmq_exporter/README.md

    encoding is implemented in C inside the Erlang VM, it's way more effective than pure-Erlang JSON encoding.
 So this greatly reduces monitoring overhead when we have a lot of objects in RabbitMQ.

+**Note for users of rabbmitmq < 3.6**

+no_sort and bert are enabled by default.
+You must overwrite the default settings with:

+    RABBIT_CAPABILITIES=nobert ./rabbitmq_exporter

 ## Metrics